errorgorn/errorgorn.github.io/_posts/2024-11-30-Graph-Complement.md

 ### Upper Bound (Proof 3)

 This proof was given by Anton Trygub.
-It is the only non-constructive proof out of the 3, but it is extremely genius.
+I think it is the best proof.

 Lemma 2: If $\chi(G) \geq c$, then we can find an induced subgraph $H \subseteq G$ such that $\min \deg(H) \geq c-1$.